fverdugo/fverdugo.github.io/research.md

 #### RL2: Software design of scientific applications and open-source projects

-##### Research line description

-I have recently started a new research line whose goal is to develop a new generation of open-source FE codes.
-The development of high-performance scientific software for the numerical approximation of PDEs is a key research area with a broad impact in advanced scientific and engineering applications.
+I have recently started a new research line whose goal is to develop a new generation of open-source FE codes since the development of high-performance scientific software for the numerical approximation of PDEs is a key research area with a broad impact in advanced scientific and engineering applications.
 Existing partial differential equation